 If there is a clear indication that company property damage was the result of employee misuse or abuse, the company may try to recover costs associated with replacing the equipment from said employee.
 Said costs should be an actual cost associated with replacement and not simply a stated amount by the employer.

 Having a clear, comprehensive policy that includes how costs can be recovered will benefit both the company and the employee involved.

 If you need help finding a damage to company property policy sample, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.